sanjumsanthosh/Ticket-Manager/README.md

 # Ticket-Manager

+## Introduction

-This is a sample Java application for managing movie tickets
+This is a sample project with basic java with covers most of the OOP concepts.